Achievable logoAchievable logo

 A person a financial professional aims to sign as a client

-This type of arrangement is legal and ethical as long as certain protocols are followed and disclosures are made.
-The rules governing solicitors of state-registered advisers require the solicitor:
+This arrangement is legal and ethical as long as required procedures are followed and disclosures are made.
+Under the rules for solicitors of state-registered advisers, the solicitor:

 • Be registered as an IAR